Front Page

 about Camp David that would use lacquered walnut shells and peas as markers.

-the late-night street now stuffed with one hundred thousand points of
+into the late-night street now stuffed with one hundred thousand

-like a crab that had been tossed onto its back from its rocking bed to hard granite while
+waving like a crab that had been tossed onto its back from its rocking bed to hard

 with baby-kissed blue eyes and asked, “Are you an angel?”
 I thought for a moment